fauna-labs/awesome-fauna/README.md

 * [fauna-market](https://github.com/fauna/fauna-market) - A market for Emoji goods, to demonstrate global consistency in FaunaDB
 * [flash-fauna](https://github.com/NickFoden/flash-fauna) - Flash cards app using FaunaDB and some hooks
 * [serverless-graphql-potter](https://github.com/molebox/serverless-graphql-potter) - A playground project for practicing serverless graphql end points.
 Built with Gatsby, Netlify functions, Apollo, and FaunaDB.
 Data provided via the Potter API.
+* [Games built with Next.js and FaunaDB](https://github.com/goldenshun/botwise) - A set of simple games built with FaunaDB and Next.js which can be seen in action on https://botwise.games/.

 ### Vue
 * [Got Lobstah](https://github.com/shortdiv/got-lobstah) - A Vue version of netlify-faunadb-example, from the team at Netlify